 Multi-hop backhauling: using a chain of NR backhaul links between an IAB-node and an IAB-donor.

+NCR-Fwd: NCR-node function, which performs amplifying-and-forwarding of UL/DL RF signals between gNB and UE.
+The behavior of the NCR-Fwd is controlled according to the side control information received by the NCR-MT from a gNB.

+NCR-MT: NCR-node entity which communicates with a gNB via a control link to receive side control information.
+The control link is based on NR Uu interface.

+NCR-node: RAN node comprising NCR-MT and NCR-Fwd.

 ng-eNB: node providing E-UTRA user plane and control plane protocol terminations towards the UE, and connected via the NG interface to the 5GC.

 NG-C: control plane interface between NG-RAN and 5GC.